tnt-graphics/wegwandern/wp-content/plugins/wp-media-folder/readme.txt

 Stop searching for an image through thousand of media, just navigate like you do on your desktop file manager.

 = Changelog =

+= 6.0.1 =
+ * Fix : Cannot set feature image for post when creating a new post
+ * Fix : Column width issue in the list view of the media library

+= 6.0 =
+ * Add : Possibility to replace and duplicate file in the list view in media library

+= 5.9.14 =
+ * Fix : Update and synchronize the image tags between the media library and Media Folder Galleries

+= 5.9.13 =
+ * Add : Possibility to apply watermark for Woocommerce products only

+= 5.9.12 =
+ * Fix : Thumbnail display issue on file uploads in some cases
+ * Fix : Error physical folder upload

+= 5.9.11 =
+ * Fix : Disable warning _load_textdomain_just_in_time in WordPress 6.7
+ * Fix : Error when missing required PHP DOM extension

+= 5.9.10 =
+ * Fix : Upload file to wrong folder in specific case
+ * Fix : A PHP warning

+= 5.9.9 =
+ * Fix : Conflict with Woocomerce product listing in dashboard

+= 5.9.8 =
+ * Add : Create tags: Possibility to create tags for media files
+ * Add : Bulk add tags: You can add tags to multiple media files at once.
+ * Add : Filter by tag: Filter your media files by tag

+= 5.9.7 =
+ * Fix : Error while using Elementor theme builder

+= 5.9.6 =
+ * Add : Option to import files without subdirectories

 = 5.9.5 =
  * Fix : Upload image error at the 'Add new media' page